-On a recent Thursday evening, half a dozen patients at Craig Hospital gathered in the hospital's therapy gym for its weekly gaming night.
+On a Thursday evening last spring, half a dozen patients at Craig Hospital gathered in the hospital’s therapy gym for its weekly gaming night.
 As his mom, Wendy, looked on, 22-year-old Hamilton Coke played “Madden NFL 16.”
 A gamer since getting his first Xbox at age 6, Coke played regularly until February, when he injured his spine in a ski accident.

 When I got hurt, I was literally laying in the snow thinking about all the things that I wouldn't be able to do, he said.

 At one point in ICU I was thinking, I probably won't be able to ski or surf again, but I really hope I can get my fingers back so I can still play video games.